Ultimate Guide to Duct Cleaning Frequency: When and How Often Should You Clean Your Air Ducts?

 • The presence of pets that shed fur and dander

-• Home renovations or remodeling activities
+• Home renovations or remodeling projects

 • Household members with allergies or asthma